 Scheduling time for employees to eat is difficult because of heavy workloads, long working hours, and long distances between operation sites and the canteens at the employees’ offices.
 For employees to get hot meals without leaving their operating positions, Huawei and Guangdong Electric Power Development built a unified digital platform for the entire province.
 The platform integrates the canteen, finance, and work order subsystems for each region, enabling convenient dining within the province.
 Power supply center canteens can now know the number of personnel who are repairing devices in nearby areas, and the intelligent operation center allocates catering resources accordingly.
 Employees working in remote areas are able to eat near their work site instead of returning to their home base for meals.

 When dining at a remote campus, employees pay for their meals.
 Their expense records transfer across regions and departments, but sometimes complex data synchronization creates management ‘blind spots.’
 Fortunately, the digital platform connects campuses and departments to build a foundation for unified data.
-When employees make payments using facial recognition software, the information is sent to the company’s finance system.
+When employees make payments using object recognition software, the information is sent to the company’s finance system.
 This benefits employees and finance personnel, plus it enables real-time reconciliation, eliminating the time lag of the previous system.
 The systems also analyze the number of repair personnel and predict dining trends using big data technology so that canteens can prepare meals on demand.
 This avoids food waste and ensures all employees will be fed, regardless of the fluctuating number of people eating in the canteen.
 Ultimately, the company increases the efficiency and strength of its maintenance and logistics operations to better serve its employees.

 Unified Command and Dispatch for Any Emergency